Uncertainty Quantification over Graph with Conformalized Graph Neural Networks: Exchangeability and Validity of Conformal Prediction on Graph

 \begin{theorem} Given any score $V$ obeying Assumption~\ref{assump:permute} and any confidence level $\alpha\in(0,1)$, we define the split conformal prediction set as $ \hat{C}(x) = \{y\colon V(x,y) \leq \hat\eta\}, $ where \$ \hat\eta = \inf\Big\{\eta\colon \textstyle{\frac{1}{n} \sum_{i=1}^n} \ind\{ V(X_i,Y_i) \leq \eta \} \geq (1-\alpha) (1+1/n)\Big\}. \$ Then $\PP(Y_{n+j}\in \hat{C}(X_{n+j}))\geq 1-\alpha$, $\forall ~j=1,\dots,m$.
 Moreover, define $\hat{\mathrm{Cover}} = \frac{1}{m}\sum_{j=1}^m \ind\{Y_{n+j}\in \hat{C}(X_{n+j})\}$.
 If \revise{the $V_i$'s, $i\in \cD_\calib\cup\cD_\test$}, have no ties almost surely, then for any $t\in(0,1)$, \$ \PP\big( \hat{\mathrm{Cover}} \leq t\big) = 1 - \Phi_{\rm HG}\big(\lceil (n+1)(1-q)\rceil-1; m+n, n, \lceil (1-q)(n+1)\rceil + \lceil mt\rceil \big), \$ where $\Phi_{\rm HG}(\cdot;N,n,k)$ denotes the cumulative distribution function of a hyper-geometric distribution with parameters $N,n,k$ (drawing $k$ balls from an urn wherein $n$ out of $N$ balls are white balls). \end{theorem}

 Figure~\ref{fig:cover_distr} plots the probability density functions (p.d.f.)~of $\hat{\textrm{Cover}}$ at a sequence of $t\in[0,1]$ fixing $n=1000$ while varying $m$.
 The exact distribution described in Theorem~\ref{thm:exch} is useful in determining the size of the calibration data in order for the test-time coverage to concentrate sufficiently tightly around $1-\alpha$.
 More discussion and visualization of $\widehat{\textrm{Cover}}$ under different values of $(n,m)$ are in Appendix~\ref{app:figures}.
+Note that similar exchangeability and validity results are obtained in several concurrent works~\cite{pmlr-v202-h-zargarbashi23a,lunde2023conformal}, yet without exact characterization of the test-time coverage.